Yorubaname/the-yoruba-dictionary-dashboard/README.md

 5. run `npm install`
 6. run `bower install`

-The Yorubaname Dashboard can be ran in two ways:
+The Yoruba Dictionary dashboard can be run in two ways:

 1. Running directly from source (dev mode)
 2. Running from bundled source (prod mode)